Carly Zacharias, a high school teacher from Michigan, handed out hockey pucks to her students to defend during a possible school shooting situation.

 Trigger warning: This story contains themes of gun violence that some readers may find distressing

-A high school teacher from Michigan went viral after giving her students hockey pucks for self-defense in the event of an active shooter situation.
+A high school teacher from Michigan is making rounds on the internet after giving her students hockey pucks for self-defense in the event of an active shooter situation.
 The controversial video has since been taken down.
 While many praised her for preparing the students for a worst-case scenario, others lamented the dystopian horror that children in America have to live through.
 Carly Zacharias who goes by @crzachar on TikTok shared a video explaining the instructions she has given her students to follow if they are faced with an active shooter situation.
 Carly Zacharias is a high school Spanish teacher in Oakland County, Michigan, reported Newsweek.

 "If you're like me you've probably been doing a lot of thinking recently about your school safety," Zacharias said.
 "I just had an idea and I wanted to share it so feel free to steal it."
 In the video, she walks into her classroom and explains how her students know that if anything bad happens, they should try to open the windows and run out.
 "My kids know that [Plan A] is always just to get out of that middle window and run across the street," she said, before explaining the darker option.
 "But of course [Plan B] is barricade the door and fight, you all know this."

 She also explained how she gave students a hockey puck to use as a deterrent if they were forced to confront the shooter.
 "So I thought, what can I give every single student, something to prepare themselves?
 I thought a hockey puck," said Zacharias.
 She explained that she tapes a hockey puck to each of her student's desks in case of a school shooting.
-The video posted on January 3 went viral, garnering more than 2 million views before being deleted.
-Initially, she asked the students to keep the puck at the corner of their desks but as many were found fidgeting with it, she taped them under the desk within their hand's reach.
+The video posted on January 3, 2022, garnered more than 2 million views before being deleted.
+Initially, she asked the students to keep the puck at the corner of their desks but as many were found fidgeting with it, she taped them under the desk within their hand reach.
 "That way kids can use them if they need them.
 Obviously, it's just a deterrent but it definitely makes us feel a little bit better," she said.

 My son’s school is holding 4 active shooter drills this year.
 The only clear impact of these drills is stress, anxiety and confusion on the part of children and families.
 I would end the drills or make them optional.
 Let our kids learn the right things. https://t.co/IKeT3b1x6T— Andrew Yang🧢⬆️🇺🇸 (@AndrewYang) November 4, 2019